 On the other hand, it could also be caused by a loose spring.

-When you feed filament through your extruder, first loosen the spring.
+When you feed filaments through your extruder, first loosen the spring.
 Then you want to slowly tighten the spring until your filament is being extruded by itself.

 Damaged or Old PTFE Tubing